gscho/inspec_jenkins_cli/README.md

 # Jenkins CLI InSpec Resource

 This InSpec profile contains the jenkins_cli resource which can be used to test a running jenkins instance.
+The resource can be used to list plugins, jobs, credentials, etc. which can be useful when writing integration tests.
+Currently the resource has only been tested against SLES 12 but it should work with any 'nix based OS.

 ## Requirements

 ### Tested Platforms
 - SLES 12
+- TBD.

 ### Tested Inspec Version
 - InSpec 1.48.0